CS261-2024-25/TrafficManagement/README.md

 # General housekeeping
 All work should go inside of Assets.
+Do not push binaries to the repository.
+Build the project inside `TrafficManagement/build/`.

 ## Conventional git
 If you have any questions or problems, please ask!!!